 A natural follow up to Edgware, down the A5 (or Watling Street) to its source at Marble Arch leading into Edgware Road.
 With one of two stations with this name (the other serving the Bakerloo Line about 250 metres away) and serving as a terminal destination for the District Line and since December 2009, the Circle Line: so this will be the first of two visits to this station.

-The station has some intriguing mosaic designs around the building, which catches your eye, and an interesting bronze statue called ‘The Window Cleaner’, sculpted by Allan Sly, looking up at an adjacent building
+The station is overlooked by an intriguing design which catches my eye (see my picture of the day), and an interesting bronze statue called ‘The Window Cleaner’, sculpted by Allan Sly, looking up at an adjacent building

 Edgware Road itself is a main arterial link road out of London and traffic is constant, but so is the people traffic going about their business.
 An eclectic mix of banks, high street shops, beauty shops, food shops, eateries and any other type of shop you can mention.
 The shops though clearly cater for the transient and local population, and here’s a good example of how the traditional corner shop is alive and kicking.
 You name it and you can get it here.